Xen Kria SOM Starter Kits Support

 To get out of DOMU, press ctrl-].

-After getting out of DOMU, in XEN DOM0 prompt, Enter xl list to see a list of OSes running, you should see something like this:
+After getting out of DOMU, in XEN DOM0 prompt, rnter xl list to see a list of operating systems running similar to the following:

 xilinx-kv260-starterkit-20231:/home/petalinux# xl list